 And I won’t consider a neatly made image as an MVP at all.
 According to their timeline, they should be releasing their v1.0 of the app by August 2018, which we would see how it will be in time if they release it.

 If you check at the team, you might have seen a few familiar faces.

 - Pavel Yeschenko

 How?
 It’s VinChain!

 Should that matter?
-It should not, one should be allowed to work in multiple places if he is able to.
+It should not; one should be allowed to work in multiple places if he can.
 Then why am I concerned?

-Now let’s start the confusion game, according to the website, Konstantine P is the CFO and Co-Founder of the website.
+Now let’s start the confusion game, according to the website, Konstantine P is the CFO and Co-Founder of the site.